Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 Coating a frosted cake in dessicated coconut.

-Do this by holding the iced cake over a big bowl, then just press big handfuls of coconut along the sides and over the top, allowing the excess to fall away into the bowl.
-You can see just what this looks like when you watch the video in the recipe card below.
+Do this by holding the iced cake over a big bowl, then pressing big handfuls of coconut along the sides and over the top, allowing the excess to fall away into the bowl.

-For what you see here, I used my favorite marshmallow frosting to fill and ice the cake.
-To me, coconut and marshmallow go together like bread and butter.
+I used my favorite marshmallow frosting to fill and ice the cake.

-You can find the full step-by-step picture tutorial and recipe here: Marshmallow Frosting.
+Find the full step-by-step picture tutorial and recipe here: Marshmallow Frosting.

 Tall wedge of coconut cream cake, served on a pink glass plate with a white pedestal in the background.